SMS Kaiser (1858): Conversion and later career

 The ship was rearmed with a battery of ten 9 in 23-pounder muzzle-loading guns manufactured by Armstrong in a central, two-story casemate.
 These were supported by a secondary battery of six 8-pounder Rifled Muzzle Loaders.
 An armored belt was installed on the waterline; in the central citadel that protected the machinery spaces, the belt was 152 mm thick.
 On either end of the ship, the belt was reduced to 102 mm.
 Iron plating 127 mm thick protected the casemate.
 Kaiser was re-launched in 1871, but further budgetary problems, particularly payments for the armor plate and iron fittings that were purchased from Britain, delayed completion of the conversion.
 Work was finally completed in December 1873.
 She began sea trials on 21 December.
 By this time, the ship had become obsolescent; the same year, Italy laid down the two Duilio-class ironclads, very powerful turret ships twice the size of Kaiser and that carried 450 mm guns.

+On 11 February 1874, Kaiser joined the active squadron of the fleet, and became the flagship of Konteradmiral (Rear Admiral) Maximilian Daublebsky von Sterneck the following day.
+The ship then sailed to Trieste, before departing on 14 February for Spain.
+While on the way, she stopped in Gravosa for six days due to bad weather.
+From there, she sailed to Messina, Italy, where she received a warm welcome from the local authorities.
+From there, she passed through the Strait of Bonifacio before arriving in Barcelona, Spain, on 4 March.
+She was joined there by the screw corvette Frundsberg, and the two ships then sailed on to Cartagena.
+Kaiser then departed from Frundsberg and visited a number of ports, including Cadiz, Malaga, Valencia, Gibraltar, and Tanger in Alawi Morocco.
+While in Gibraltar, Kaiser met the screw corvette Fasana, and the two ships returned to Barcelona, were they joined Frundsberg and the gunboat Dalmat.
+The four ships conducted shooting practice together while in the area.
+During this period, on 16 March, Kaiser encountered the Italian screw corvette Principessa Clotilde, the captain of which invited Kaiser to join the Italians for a celebration of the 25th anniversary of the Italian king, Victor Emmanuel II.
+Kaiser had a similar encounter on 4 July with the United States' sloop Juniata, for a celebration marking the United States' declaration of independence.